-Cost of revenue for the segment increased by 2% during the three months ended March 29, 2020 as compared to the three months ended March 31, 2019, primarily due to higher volume of module sales in Europe and Asia.
-We also recorded excess capacity costs of \$9.7 million during the three months ended March 29, 2020, a majority of which was attributable to the idling of our manufacturing facilities in France, Malaysia, Mexico, the Philippines, and the U.S. to comply with local government authorities' public health measures following the outbreak of COVID-19 pandemic.
-We will continue to monitor the impact of COVID-19 on excess capacity charges.
+Cost of revenue for the segment decreased by 40% and 21% during the three months and six months ended June 28, 2020 as compared to the three months and six months ended June 30, 2019, primarily due to significantly lower volume of module sales in Europe and Asia, as COVID-19 impacted the near term demand of our products.
+We also recorded excess capacity costs of \$22.0 million and \$31.7 million, respectively, during the three months and six months ended June 28, 2020, a majority of which was attributable to the idling of our manufacturing facilities in France, Malaysia, Mexico, the Philippines, and the U.S. to comply with local government authorities' public health measures following the outbreak of the COVID-19 pandemic.
+All of our factories have resumed production as of May 2020, in compliance with the applicable local guidelines.